Golden Swan: Application Process

 THERE IS NO ADVANTAGE TO SURPRISE!!!!

-The purpose of the two-stage process is to get a handle on how prepared you are to attempt Swan.
+The purpose of the two-stage process is for the Swans and the shire to see how prepared you are to attempt Swan.
 We don't want anyone to do all the work involved only to see them fail.
 If we feel you're not ready, we'll stop you at this stage.
 In fifteen years, we had only 1 unsuccessful applicant.
 We also had one near-miss in the past dozen years, and we want to prevent that from happening again.

 The Preliminary Application -